Over 100 Free Things To Do

 15. Awe-Inspiring Architecture: Thorncrown Chapel in Eureka Springs was named among the top four buildings of the 20th century by the American Institute of Architects; eesigned by world-renowned Arkansas architect, the late E. Fay Jones.

 17. Old Friends in Pine Ridge: The "Lum 'N' Abner" radio program is remembered at the Lum & Abner Jot 'Em Down Store and Museum where pieces of Lum 'N' Abner history preserve an important era in American life.
+During their peak, Lum 'n' Abner were some of the most popular radio and motion picture stars in the country.

 18. The Extraordinary Escape: Stroll through Eureka Springs, an Ozark Mountain town known for its beautiful Victorian architecture, winding mountainside streets and shops, fine art galleries, and restaurants.